Table of Contents

 The main active substances of the mushroom are psilocybin and psilocin.
 Only psilocin is proactive but is very unstable and breaks down when you dry the mushroom, while psilocybin can last much longer (a 115-year-old mushroom was once found that still contained it).
 Psilocybin is a prodrug, which means that our liver metabolized it to psilocin.
 It then acts at the serotonin receptor to produce the typical psychedelic effects.

-Other compounds in magic mushrooms have been discovered over time, including psilocin, baeocystin, norbaeocystin, and aeruginascin.
-Thanks to growing interest in the potential therapeutic uses of psychedelics, scientists are investigating Magic Mushrooms at a fundamental level, figuring out what molecules are in them.
+Other compounds in magic mushrooms have been discovered over time, including baeocystin, norbaeocystin, and aeruginascin.
+Thanks to growing interest in the potential therapeutic uses of psychedelics, scientists are investigating magic mushrooms at a fundamental level, figuring out what (other) molecules are in the chemical makeup.

-Unlike other prohibited substances, Magic Mushrooms are neither addictive nor physiologically toxic.
+Unlike other prohibited substances, magic mushrooms are neither addictive nor physiologically toxic.
 However, adverse psychological reactions can happen to people predisposed to psychological or psychiatric disorders.
-Some possible, but rare, negative side-effects are:
+Some possible, but rare, negative side effects include:

-The therapeutical applications of psilocybin in high doses are promising.
+The therapeutic applications of psilocybin in high doses are promising; PTSD, existential fear in terminal patients and depression are the fields of clinical research yielding excellent results.
 These are exciting times for the scientists working on this.
-PTSD, existential fear in terminal patients and depression are the fields of clinical research where very good results are currently being obtained.

 - They are easy to process and dose

-- The chance of side effects, e.g. nausea, is lower than in case of magic truffles
+- The chance of side effects, e.g., nausea, is lower than in the case of magic truffles

 - The psilocybin content is higher in magic mushrooms than in truffles

 (anywhere in the world)